 If you’re just starting, shared hosting might be enough, but as your site grows, you’ll need something more powerful, like VPS, cloud, or even dedicated hosting.

-Always consider factors like server speed, uptime guarantee, security features, scalability, and customer support when choosing a host.
+Always consider factors such as server speed, uptime guarantee, security features, scalability, and customer support when choosing a host.

 I recommend exploring high-performance hosting providers like Cloudways, Kinsta, Pressable, and Liquid Web.
 These providers offer a range of hosting solutions designed for speed, security, and scalability.